 6. Committee members shall be members of the IAPH and practitioners in the field of historical inquiry.

 7. The Committee shall consist of a minimum of nine members, and a maximum of twelve members, who shall be elected at the Association’s Annual General Meeting (as per the procedure outlined in Article 8).
 The Committee shall include at least four officers (Director, Executive Secretary, Treasurer and Social Media Officer), elected as per Article 8 and who shall hold office for no more than three years.
 From time to time the Committee may also appoint such other officers as are necessary for the running of the Association, subject to ratification by members at the following AGM.

 8. Nominations, for Committee officers and members, shall be made in writing to the Executive Secretary at least ten days before the Annual General Meeting.

 9. The names of those nominated to the Committee will be announced at the Annual General Meeting.
 In the event of more nominations than there are positions on the Committee, there will be an election during the Annual General Meeting.

 10. Committee members shall be appointed for a period of four years.

 11. The Committee shall meet at least twice a year, once during the Annual General Meeting.
-The Council may co-opt members to fill vacant offices or places on Committee until the next Annual General Meeting.
+The Committee may co-opt members to fill vacant offices or places on Committee until the next Annual General Meeting.
 Co-opted members must be nominated for membership of the Committee at the next Annual General Meeting in full accordance with the procedure outlined in clause 8 above.

 15. Proposals for amendments to the constitution may be made by simple majority by any meeting of the Committee or by ten members of the Association.
-They must be submitted to the Executive Secretaries at least six weeks before the Annual General Meeting and emailed to members at least 21 days before the Annual General Meeting.
+They must be submitted to the Executive Secretary at least six weeks before the Annual General Meeting and emailed to members at least 21 days before the Annual General Meeting.
 To take effect proposals must be approved by at least two thirds of those present and eligible to vote at the meeting.